Portfolio(FR) | Portfolio(ENG)

 [SIC] Aeon, 2021, d’après la pièce de Clément Debailleul, avec Aragorn Boulanger

-[Sic] is a photographic project that began when the Là où nous sommes company invited me to the Cube studio-théâtre to work on a piece of writing for the stage.
-I acted as an ‘outsider’, giving feedback to the directors and actors during the creative process by taking on the role of spectator.
-The first series was made to capture the meticulous slowness and repetition of the research work, but also the attentive slowing down of the spectator.
-I chose long exposure photography because it gives consistency to the image, which is out of sync with the work being viewed.
-While paying homage to it by quoting it over a chosen period of time in the known piece, it allows us to revisit it.
+[Sic] was initiated when the Là où nous sommes company invited me to the Cube studio-théâtre for a research project on stage writing.
+I acted as an “outside viewer”, giving feedback to directors and actors during the creative process.
+The series capture the meticulous slowness and repetition of the research work and the spectator’s view I chose long exposure to form a quotation of a chosen lapse of time that allows us to revisit the source work.
+The project has been pursued through diferent collaborations in the performing arts.

 2016 Lunakid - Waking up (videoclip)